dantsar/ECE465-Cloud_Computing/README.md

 ## Usage
 If building from source, execute `gradle run` in `/coopercoin`.
-If using the .jar file, run `java coopercoin`.
+If using the .jar file, run `java -jar coopercoin.jar`.

 ## Reference
 + [Bitcoin whitepaper](https://bitcoin.org/bitcoin.pdf)